-The UserView mobile CMMS software, a survey conducted by Software Advice, provides a lot of information and advice on how to use mobile CMMS, what you need from a CMMS and much more.
-Let’s start with what is perhaps the most important finding: respondents believe that mobile CMMs improve people’s efficiency.
+A survey conducted by Software Advice found that many respondents have seen tangible benefits from using a mobile CMMS and that using one greatly improves efficiency.
 43% say that a mobile CMMS offers a significant increase in efficiency, and 28% say a moderate increase.
-Only 13% reported that there had been no increase, while 16% said they had registered a minimal increase.
+Only 13% reported that there had been no increase.

 A CMMS, or computerized maintenance management system, is what organizations use to manage their assets, resources, work orders, and more.
 Using a CMMS is crucial to tracking, optimizing, and scheduling maintenance for every aspect of your organization’s workflow, effectively extending each asset’s life to its fullest potential.
 In other words, using a CMMS could very well be the key difference between an asset breaking down in ten years versus thirty years.